fpgadeveloper/ethernet-fmc-zynq-gem/README.md

 The application will not compile if the correct BSP settings have not been set.
 To change BSP settings: right click on the BSP and click `Board Support Package Settings` from the context menu.

+### ZCU102 specific notes

+* The ZCU102 board does not route LA01_CC and LA18_CC signals of the HPC0 and HPC1 connectors to clock capable pins, so the designs for the ZCU102 board use only 2 ports: Port 0 and 2.

 ### ZedBoard and MicroZed specific notes